andrealowe/domino-mpi-benchmark/README.md

 /.mpi-train.sh
 ```

+The images/sec will be output when the training is finished, and is also found in the train.log under SSD > Results > multi-gpu.
+This log will also show any errors and other details of the run.

 To compare to a single GPU, execute the ```train.sh``` script.

-NVIDIA found an increase to 549 images/sec with 8xT4 GPUs from 98 images/sec for 1 T4 GPU.
+NVIDIA found an increase to 549 images/sec with 8xT4 GPUs from 98 images/sec for 1 T4 GPU (for on-prem GPUs).